She Wore a Yellow Ribbon: Cast

-Director John Ford's older brother Francis appears in only one scene as Connolly, the barman.
-Ford kept Francis on wages "for eight weeks even through Francis could have completed his scenes in less than a week".
-Other uncredited cast members include: Irving Pichel as narrator (voice), Harry Woods as Karl Rynders, the sutler; Cliff Lyons as Trooper Cliff; Mickey Simpson as Wagner, the blacksmith; Fred Libby as Corporal Kumrein; and Rudy Bowman as Private Smith.
-Among Rynders' associates is veteran character actor Paul Fix (Harry Carey, Jr.'s father-in-law) in a small uncredited role.

 Production

 Casting

 Director Ford initially was uncertain whom to cast in the lead role.
 However, he knew that he did not want John Wayne for the part—considering, among other factors, that Wayne would be playing a character over twenty years older than he was at the time.
 Reportedly, Wayne's 1948 performance in Red River changed Ford's mind, causing him to exclaim, "I didn't know the big son of a bitch could act!"
-Ford realized Wayne had grown considerably as an actor, and was now capable of playing the character he envisaged for this film.
+Ford realized Wayne had grown considerably as an actor, and was then capable of playing the character he envisioned for this film.
 When shooting was completed, Ford presented Wayne with a cake with the message, "You're an actor now".
 The role also became one of Wayne's favorite performances.
-Wayne, himself, felt that his Academy Award nomination for Best Actor of 1949 should have been for She Wore a Yellow Ribbon instead of Sands of Iwo Jima.
+Wayne himself felt that his Academy Award nomination for Best Actor of 1949 for Sands of Iwo Jima should have been for She Wore a Yellow Ribbon instead.

+Director John Ford's older brother Francis appears in a single brief scene as Connolly, the barman; Ford kept him on wages "for eight weeks even through Francis could have completed his scenes in less than a week".
+Character actor Paul Fix (Harry Carey Jr.'s father-in-law) also appears in a small uncredited role.